 Established in 1995, this multi-branched organization has reached thousands of people of all ages in the Ottawa and surrounding area, while affecting lives throughout the world.

 Our unique program offers children and youth a holistic and integrated approach to developing musicianship, leadership and interpersonal skills in a relaxed community context.
 Join us for West African drum and dance classes, performances, educational outreach programs and mentoring opportunities.
 See our current class and ensemble offerings here!
-To check out upcoming concerts and events see here!
+To check out upcoming concerts and special events for this season see here!

 Try us out!